readthedocs/readthedocs.org/docs/user/environment-variables.rst

 ===================================

 Read the Docs allows you to define your own environment variables to be used in the build process.
+It also defines a set of :doc:`default environment variables </reference/environment-variables>` with information about your build.
+These are useful for different purposes:

-This is useful for adding build secrets such as API tokens.
+* Custom environment variables are useful for adding build secrets such as API tokens.
+* Default environment variables are useful for varying your build specifically for Read the Docs or specific types of builds on Read the Docs.

 ..
 The following paragraph is difficult to balance.
 ..
 We should ideally support environment variables in the Config File,